Our Essential Services

-This holiday marks the start of Golden Week in Japan, which is a week of about six separate holidays in Japan.
+This holiday marks the start of Golden Week, which contains six separate holidays.
 Shōwa Day celebrates the birthday of Emperor Shōwa, who ruled Japan from 1926 to 1989.

 Constitutional Memorial Day—May 3 (Golden Week)

-As its name suggests, Constitutional Memorial Day celebrates the formula proclamation on Japan’s constitution in 1947.
+As its name suggests, Constitutional Memorial Day celebrates the formal proclamation on Japan’s constitution in 1947.

 Greenery Day—May 4 (Golden Week)